machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.5d1815f2.md

                                           testClockId = testClock.id)
 ```

-Since we will have no UI finishing the checkout session, we need to create subscription by coding in code-based test-cases (and we need payment method for getting invoice).

 ###### Advance The Test Clock

-- If we are implementing a frontend to let internal user to advance the time, we could write:
+- If we are implementing a frontend to let internal users advance the time, we could write:

   ```kotlin
   data class AdvanceTestclockRequestDto(val testclockId: String)